© 2024 Citizen Artist

 Research question: What is the biodiversity of terrestrial plants in Saguaro National Park?

 Methods and data collection: In this multimodal field research study I walked and visually documented the terrestrial plants at the study plot.
 Next I employed a traditional line transect methodology used in Western science, mapping, naming and counting the plants along a 120’ line, documenting them first in the field and then a final logbook.
-Then I employed an alternative art-based research methodology, the shadow drawing, one of my
+Then I employed an alternative art-based research methodology, the shadow drawing, one of my Art-Based Perceptual Ecology protocols.

 Data presentation: The research data and findings were shared with researchers at Saguaro National Park and the public attending BioBlitz.
 In addition, I shared a public presentation at BioBlitz: Painting the stories in the land: A unique approach for biodiversity research.